ZETALVX/ShowMyIP/README.md

 SMI - Show my IP

-A useful program that immediately returns your public IP address.
+A useful tool that immediately returns your public IP address.

 You will no longer need to search for your ip on those boring sites, you will not even have to open your browser..